-Once shutdown occurs, a blow down valve (located on the speed control bracket or on pressure regulator and blow down manifold for electronic units) will open on a pressure signal from the compressor unit's inlet control valve, and vents system pressure to atmosphere.
+Once shutdown occurs, a blow down valve (located on the pressure regulator and blow down manifold) will open on a pressure signal from the compressor unit's inlet control valve, and vents system pressure to atmosphere.
 The compressor inlet control valve closes totally stopping the flow of air.